 Introduction

 Israel is a multicultural immigration country that since its creation accepted millions of Jews from all over the world.
-Most Jewish citizens that live in the country have a personal or familial background of migration ( ICBS, 2019).
+Most Jewish citizens that live in the country have a personal or familial background of migration ( ICBS, 2021).
 Together with Arab Israelis and other ethno-national minorities who live in Israel, this country’s population comprises a rich and varied cultural, ethnic, national, religious and lingual fabric.
-One of the largest immigrant groups in the country are immigrants from the former Soviet Union (FSU) who number over one million.
-They came in the largest wave of migration in the history of the country and increased the general population of Israel by about 16% (Al-Haj, 2019).
+One of the largest immigrant groups in the country are immigrants from the former Soviet Union (FSU).
+To date, more than 1.2 million Russian-speaking first- and second-generation immigrants live in Israel (ICBS, 2021).
+They came in the largest wave of migration in the history of the country and increased the Jews population of Israel by about 16% ( Konstantinov, 2015).

 The huge scope of their migration, together with their unique cultural capital, provides the group of FSU immigrants with visibility, presence and a voice that they translated into social, cultural and political power that affects the Israeli society.
 Yet at the same time, FSU immigrants were affected by the Israeli majority society.
-The present chapter reviews empirical and theoretical studies on the acculturation of FSU immigrants in Israel 30 years after their mass arrival.
+The present chapter reviews empirical and theoretical literature on the acculturation of FSU immigrants in Israel 30 years after their mass arrival.

 The chapter focuses on three issues: